Data breaches have never been a more significant threat. Do you know what to do if your information has been compromised?

 - Lockdown compromised bank accounts or cards: Contact your financial institution to see what your options are.
 If card information was breached, you should cancel the affected card and have a new one sent to you.
 If fraudulent charges are already appearing on your account, talk to your financial institution to dispute them and get help.

 - Opt out of people-search sites: If a data breach puts your name and information out there, expect some attention from bad actors.
 They may begin searching for more information on you to crack more of your passwords or answer security questions, such as your hometown, your birthday, and more.
 A lot of this information can be found on hundreds of people-search sites.
 Opting-out of these sites manually is tedious (but you can use our guide to help), so we made OneRep.
-Our privacy protection tool removes your information from about 100 people-search sites – automatically.
+Our privacy protection tool removes your information from 192 people-search sites – automatically.

 - Monitor your accounts: Breached data might not be used immediately – it may remain dormant until it’s found or bought by a bad actor.
 Because of this, it’s important to monitor your accounts for suspicious behavior long after the data breach is “over.”